AlanMorel/deimos/README.md

 $ npm install
 ```

-3) Edit `src/config.js` to your liking, then start the server.
+3) Edit `src/Configs.ts` to your liking, then compile and run the server.

 ```sh
 $ npm run start